-Badminton rackets come in different forms of flexibility ranging from flexibility, stiff, medium stiff and extra stiff.
+Badminton rackets come in different flexibility ranging from flexibility, stiff, medium-stiff, and extra stiff.

 When buying the most ideal racket for you, you need to consider your swing’s speed.

-This is so that the stiffness generated by the racket is proportional to your swing speed.
+Because the racket’s stiffness is proportional to your swing speed.

 On the other hand, an excessively stiff racket will not flex sufficiently when swinging to hit the shuttle and hence does not contribute to any additional power.

-During practice sessions, you can consider using flexible rackets so as to improve your control skills as well as improve how you aim the shuttle to your opponent.
+During practice sessions, you can consider using flexible rackets to improve your control skills as well as enhance the ability to aim the shuttle to your opponent.